dfdeshom/actions/README.md

 fashion relative to the current month.

 ## Installation
-Instal dependencies:
+Install dependencies:

     $ pip install -r requirements.py

-Migrate the database and create a super-user
+Migrate the database and create a super-user:

     $ python manage.py migrate
     $ python manage.py createsuperuser --username=joe --email=joe@example.com

-For a local environment, run
+For a local environment, run:

     $ python manage.py runserver

-Navigate to  http://127.0.0.1:8000/actions` to see actions.
+Navigate to  http://127.0.0.1:8000/actions to see all actions actions. and to http://127.0.0.1:8000/actions/thismonth to see actions from this month only.